Nikolay-Lysenko/sinethesizer/README.md

 It is a virtual analog synthesizer that provides a flexible way to create new digital instruments with their own timbres.

+The list of implemented and planned features is as follows:
+- [x] High-level input format with enough freedom for user
+- [x] Stereo sound
+- [ ] Rich collection of presets
+- [ ] Noises and drums
+- [ ] Sound effects (e.g., filters, chorus, overdrive, etc)

 ## Installation

 To install a stable version, run: